joostkremers/pandoc-mode/docs/index.md

 Alternatively, if the region is active, only the region is sent to Pandoc.

-If you call this command with a prefix argument `C-u` (so the key sequence becomes `C-/ C-u r`: `C-/` to open the menu and `C-u r` to run Pandoc), Emacs asks you for an output format to use.
+If you call the command to run Pandoc with a prefix argument `C-u` (so the whole key sequence becomes `C-/ C-u r`), Emacs asks you for an output format to use.
 If there is a settings file for the format you specify, the settings in it will be passed to Pandoc instead of the settings in the current buffer.
 If there is no settings file, Pandoc will be called with just the output format and no other options.

 Note that specifying an output format this way does not change the output format or any of the settings in the buffer, it just changes the